How the engine works

 Subnets can fail

 Graduated subnets can underperform or be deregistered.
-Carry and airdrop value depend on real emissions.
+Emission-share and airdrop value depend on real emissions.

 Crowdloans can fall short